last updated 03/17/15

 10. What do I need to bring with me?

 If you are driving to the ranch, please bring your bedding, towels, and toiletries.
 If you are flying, the bedding and towels will be provided.
-Bring appropriate clothing and your weapons of choice.
-Cell phones are highly recommended and work well on the ranch.
-Battery operated spotlights and flashlights are required if you plan on hunting at night.
-Bring your predator calls and night vision.
+Bring appropriate clothing and your weapons.
+Cell phones are highly recommended and work well on the ranch, except T Mobile.
+Battery operated flashlights are required if you plan on hunting at night.
+Bring your predator calls and night vision (optional).
 It is recommended that you bring bottled water to carry with you in the field.
 Hunter Orange vests & hats are required to be worn by all hunters while on the ranch.
-Purchase 2-50 lb bags of sweet feed or grain per hunter, prior to your arrival.
+Purchase 100 lbs of sweet feed, grain, or cracked corn (not whole corn) per hunter,prior to your arrival.
+Or, you can purchase your grain at the ranch during check-in.
 The feed is used to bait the hogs while you are hunting from a blind.
-Feed can be bought locally at Tractor Supply or the feed store.
+Click here to see this Video

 11. Is a freezer and ice available at the ranch?

 Ice is available at the ranch.
-We also have a freezer available to keep your animals cold prior to your departure.
-Ice is available for $5/bag and freezer usage in $10 per hog.
+We also have a freezer available to keep your animals cold prior to your departure, at no additional cost.